AnnieW2014/GA_Capstone/README.md

 <br>

-Listings that provide host acceptance rate and and response time have lower 30-day vacancy.
+Listings that provide host acceptance rate and response time have lower 30-day vacancy.

 ![correlation between avail30 and flag columns in heatmap](../Plots/corr_avail30_flagcols_heat.png)

 <br>

-Among reviews on specific aspects,
+Among review scores on specific aspects,
-- listing info accuracy and perceived value are most correlated to the overall rating
+- listing info accuracy and perceived value are most correlated to the overall rating.
 - location is least correlated to the overall rating.

 ![correlation between avail30 and review scores and counts in triangle](../Plots/corr_avail30_reviewfeatures_heat_triagle.png)